monadicsystems/okapi/docs/index.md

 `PathParam` is a pattern synonym that you can use in your Matchpoints to match against path parameters of any type that are instances of both `ToHttpApiData` and `FromHttpApiData`.
 This is required since `PathParam` is a *bidirectional pattern synonym*.
 This property of `PathParam` makes it useful for generating URLs.

-If our matching logic is more complicated, pattern synonyms alone may not be enough.
+If your matching logic is more complicated, pattern synonyms alone may not be enough.
 For more complicated routes, we can use Okapi's DSL inside our Matchpoints by using `-XViewPatterns`.
 As an example, let's reimplement the first Endpoint on this page as a Matchpoint.
-Here's the Endpoint version first:
+Here's the Endpoint version first.

 ```haskell
 -- | Define Endpoints using an Applicative eDSL